nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 Remote control using nRF Cloud
 ==============================

-Once you have established an MQTT connection to nRF Cloud using the ``cloud`` command, you can use the :guilabel:`Terminal` window in the nRF Cloud portal to execute MoSh commands to the device.
+Once you have established an MQTT connection to nRF Cloud using the ``cloud`` command, you can use the **Terminal** window in the nRF Cloud portal to execute MoSh commands to the device.
 This feature enables full remote control of the MoSh application running on a device that is connected to cloud.
-MoSh output, such as responses to commands and other notifications can be echoed to the ``messages`` endpoint and the :guilabel:`Terminal` window of the nRF Cloud portal.
+MoSh output, such as responses to commands and other notifications can be echoed to the ``messages`` endpoint and the **Terminal** window of the nRF Cloud portal.
 Use the ``print cloud`` command to enable this behavior.
-The data format of the input data in the :guilabel:`Terminal` window must be JSON.
+The data format of the input data in the **Terminal** window must be JSON.

 Examples
 --------